alexconrey/afh/README.md

 # afh
 AFH: Ad Free Home.
-Drop in place ad blocker using bind.
+Drop in place ad/tracker blocker using bind.

 Note: This does not do any destructive measures on existing files.
 This is meant to be an 'addon' to existing bind servers, however this will work as an initial installation.